Foundation Doctor Advisory Board

 Here is a link to Carrie’s blog which explains the thinking behind this initiative: Carrie MacEwen Blogpost – December 2018

 We recognise that the list of organisations and resources will not be comprehensive.
-We want to keep the information live and refreshed so if you think there are organisations which should be included please send the details including the appropriate web-link to firstname.lastname@example.org
+We want to keep the information live and refreshed so if you think there are organisations which we should include please send the details including the appropriate web-link to firstname.lastname@example.org

 CPR in Schools